 Taho (Silken Tofu with Syrup and Tapioca)

-Sweet banana and jackfruit or ube, known as turon, add a dessert-like touch to your adobo meal.
+Sweet banana and jackfruit or ube, known as banana spring rolls, add a dessert-like touch to your adobo meal.

 So, whether you're feeding the family or just indulging in some solo comfort food, these adobo side dishes are here to make your meal unforgettable.